Base Collaborative Care Model Training

-Attendees of this training include: Primary Care Provider champion, psychiatric consultant, Behavioral Health Care Manager (nurse or social worker), and up to three other staff per practice (e.g., clinical supervisor, practice manager, billing specialist, etc.)
+Attendees of this training include: Primary Care or Pediatric provider champion, psychiatric consultant, Behavioral Health Care Manager (nurse or social worker), and up to three other staff per practice (e.g., clinical supervisor, practice manager, billing specialist, etc.)

 FACULTYSue Vos, BSN, RN, CCM